 You're free to do it the way YOU like it.
 As long as you have all the right permits, you are the only one you'll have to answer to regarding the fence's look.
-No one will try to convince you to do it in a way that's more "fashionable" or tell you how to build a fence that they think would be better (not including your other half).
+No one will try to convince you to do it in a more "fashionable" way or tell you how to build a fence that they think would be better (not including your other half).

 It's satisfying.
 Building a fence may not sound like a very enjoyable activity at first, but here's the thing about DIY - it can give you immense satisfaction.
 Creating something with your own hands rather than getting it done for you can be an enriching experience, and the pleasure of a job well-done will come back to you every time you see your finished project.

 It's something you can be proud of.
 To build something on your own requires a lot of skill.
 In this case, you need to know how to build a fence, calculate how much does a fence cost & the amount of fencing materials you need, and, most importantly, do the actual handiwork yourself.
-Learning to do all these things is definitely a reason to proud be of yourself.
+Learning to do all these things is definitely a reason to be proud of yourself.

 It's healthy.
-After all, building a fence is a physical activity, and, as long as you are in good health, there is no such thing as too much of that.
+After all, building a fence is a physical activity, and as long as you are in good health, there is no such thing as too much of that.
 While building a fence, you will also get to spend time outside.

 Saving on DIY house renovation

-Are you keen on saving money and enjoy DIY?
+Are you keen on saving money and enjoying DIY?
 Learning how to build a fence is not the only thing you can do.
-There are many other projects you can do by yourself, and we have a number of tools other than this fence calculator which you may find useful.
+There are many other projects you can do by yourself, and we have a number of tools other than this fence calculator, which you may find useful.
 Consider, for example, painting your walls to give your place some fresh energy.
-Try using our paint calculator or our deck stain calculator to make sure you get the right amount of paint, and enjoy a rewarding, creative activity.
+Try using our paint calculator or our deck stain calculator to make sure you get the right amount of paint and enjoy a rewarding, creative activity.
 Another quick and easy way to do that is to decorate your walls with wallpaper - check how much wallpaper you need and go looking for the perfect pattern in your local store.
 If you already have some experience in house renovation, you can even consider tiling your floors on your own.

 Why do I need a fence for my house?